netwerk-digitaal-erfgoed/europeana-pipeline/README.md

       ./rdf2edm.sh
 ```

-5. Let's run the docker container with containing the last step.
+5. Let's run the docker container with the last step.
 This is the same container as the first 4 steps only running the after hook of the container instead of the main etl.
 ```sh
 docker run --rm \
       -v /scratch/edm-conversie-project-acceptance:/home/triply/data \